eaudeweb/naaya/eggs/Naaya/docs/sphinx/glossary.rst

     ZMI
         Zope Management Interface.
 Specific to Zope2, an interface which allows advanced usage of Zope.
-Things such as adding new instantaces of products, database indexes and connections, template customizations and many others.
+Things such as adding new instances of products, database indexes and connections, template customizations and many others.